 This week is all about selecting curriculum-based therapy targets.
 Check out the video below or skip ahead to the text for a quick summary.
-I included time stamps in brackets in case you want to jump to a particular question.
+I included time stamps in brackets, in case you want to jump to a particular question.

 Questions Answered in the Video

 It depends on what your goals look like now.
 I shared strategies to collect meaningful data during the SLP Summit presentation (e.g., collecting work samples, curriculum-based assessments, classroom observations, language samples, teacher/parent/student input).
-If we’re creating goals based on that information, we’re good to go when it comes to curriculum-based therapy!
+If we’re creating goals based on that information, then we’re good to go when it comes to curriculum-based therapy!

 [4:40] What do you do when the teacher goals and the parent goals don’t align?

 We get to investigate!
-Why do the teacher and parent have different goals?
+Why do the teacher and the parent have different goals?
 What is the teacher seeing in the classroom?
 What does the parent see at home?
 With a little bit of counseling, we can find common ground and find a way to move forward.

 [5:44] How do you consider relevant curriculum-based goals for our learning support students who may always struggle?
 Do we ensure they have targeted skills with simpler words since grade level words are (most likely) too difficult?

-We can look at the explicit as well as the implicit curriculum to find ways to best support these students.
+We can look at the explicit, as well as the implicit, curriculum to find ways to best support these students.
 What can we do to help them access the curriculum and participate in meaningful ways?

 [7:00] Do you use only reading/writing curriculum or all areas?